DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/react/react-usage.md

 ## Identifying Users

-To change the identity of the user, or to add more properties to the same user passed into the DVC provider component, pass in the entire user properties object into `identifyUser`:
+To change the identity of the user, or to add more properties to the same user passed into the DevCycle provider component, pass in the entire user properties object into `identifyUser`:

 ```js
 const user = {